Introduction to A Part in History

 Blood Feud focused on Hoffa’s plot to kill Bobby Kennedy by blowing up his home and family.
 He asked if Big Daddy could get military plastic explosives, C4, from his childhood colleague, Carlos Marcello, the New Orleans mafia boss.
 Big Daddy refused, saying he wouldn’t kill kids (though he would soon be arrested and mysteriously freed for kidnapping two kids, the two and six year old children of a Baton Rouge Teamster named Sydney Simpson).
 America dubbed Big Daddy an all-American hero, and that whitewashed kidnapping charge was the “minor domestic problem” that Hoffa used “bunny ears” to sarcastically describe for the rest of his life.
 In addition to being a kidnapper, Big Daddy was also a rapist, murderer, thief, adulterer, and racketeer who, ironically pointed out by Chief Justice Earl Warren in Hoffa versus The United States, was also a habitual perjurer who bore false witness to jurors and newspapers most of his life, though those parts of his background were mostly hidden from Life Magazine and the producers of Blood Feud.

-In 1993, newly elected president, Bill Clinton, was the first president to release part of the classified John F. Kennedy and Martin Luther King Junior Assassination Report, which was finalized in 1976 after ten years of investigation.
-It reversed the Warren Report and said that Kennedy was probably killed as part of a larger conspiracy, multiple shooters were likely involved, and that a few months before Kennedy was shot in the back of his open convertible, Big Daddy and Hoffa had also plotted to shoot Bobby Kennedy with a lone sniper as he road through a southern town in a convertible.
-Coincidentally, at that time I was a paratrooper on President Clinton’s quick-reaction force, with diplomatic passport and national security clearances, and with my name and access to classified information I began to understand my grandfather’s part in history.
+In 1993, newly elected president, Bill Clinton was the first U.S. president to release any part of the classified John F. Kennedy and Martin Luther King Junior Assassination Report.
+It was finalized in 1976, but kept confidential for many complex reasons.
+The JFK and MLK Assassination Report reversed the Warren Report, saying that Kennedy was probably killed as part of a larger conspiracy, multiple shooters were likely involved, and that a few months before Kennedy was shot in the back of his open convertible, Big Daddy and Hoffa had also plotted to shoot Bobby Kennedy with a lone sniper as he road through a southern town in a convertible.
+I don’t know the reason Clinton released part of it, but I’ve read and heard that it was because potential voters demanded it after ten million of them watched Oliver Stone’s film JFK, which connected Oswald to the CIA, FBI, Castro, the mafia, and the Teamsters.

 Scorsese was the most celebrated mafia and gangster film producer in history.
 He raised $257 Million to make his film for what he said was entertainment to sell tickets, not a documentary.
 He spent a decade recruiting all the best name actors, like Robert DeNiro, Al Pacino, Joe Pesci, and a dozen more names known for bringing in audiences to buy tickets.